iamsk/django-webnodes/README.md

 ## Extension

-If you want see this webnode independently, add this in your urls' urlpatterns
+If you want see this webnode independently, you can add this in your urls' urlpatterns

 	url(r'^webnodes/', include('webnodes.ext.urls'))

 Then open `http://127.0.0.1:8000/webnodes/RatingsNode?app_id=414603431` in your browser, you will see it.

+## Why use this?

+1. Decoupling the logic of front-end and back-end separately;
+2. Make each component as a webnode will improve cohesion(because each component's template and data(include the logic of fetch data) are always strongly correlated);
+3. We can test each component independently;
+4. easy to realize partial renewal.

 ## Todos

 support css and javascript

-## Why use this?

-1. Decoupling the logic of Front-End;
-2. Decoupling the logic of Back-End;
-3. Make each feature(function) as a webnode to improve cohesion(because each feature's template and data(include the logic of fetch data) are always strongly correlated);
-4. We can test each feature independently;
-5. easy to realize partial renewal.

 # Refs